 Seasonal Affective Disorder (SAD) impacts over 10 million people each year; equivalent to almost 6% of the population.
 These individuals experience a mood shift that repeatedly correlates to seasonal patterns.
 These shifts, or symptoms, can include any or all of the following:

 · Loss of Interest in Activities

 · Changes in appetite – especially a craving for more starchy, sweet foods

 People who are also at greater risk are females, ages 18-30, who have family members that have been diagnosed with depression.

 Why Is This Happening?

 There are a number of possible factors that contribute to SAD.
-What we do know is that there are physiological changes that occur as a direct result of seasonal changes.
+What we do know is that there are physiological shifts that occur as a direct result of seasonal changes.
 For instance, melatonin, which is a hormone that promotes sleep, tends to be secreted at greater levels during darkness.
-As winter days get shorter and darker, melatonin production in the body increases, altering our sleep and energy levels.
-In addition, with minimal sunlight, our bodies can produce less Vitamin D which directly impacts Serotonin activity in the brain.
+As winter days get shorter, melatonin production in the body increases, altering our sleep and energy levels.
+In addition, with minimal sunlight, our bodies can produce less Vitamin D, directly impacting the Serotonin activity in the brain.
 Serotonin is a neurotransmitter that affects mood, social behavior, appetite, digestion, sleep, memory and sexual desire.

 What Can Be Done to Help Treat It?

 There are some subtle changes that can be made to your day to help prevent the occurrence of these aforementioned symptoms.
 It is important to monitor your mood and energy level throughout the day.
 Make sure to get outside to soak up any available sunlight, engage in physical activity as much as possible and keep a journal of all nutritional intake.
 This keeps you accountable for your actions and more proactive in making changes